emmajanedrews/base-template/_posts/2017-09-21-why-were-running-in-the-upcoming-st--jude-memphis-marathon.md

 Today I want to take a departure from our usual subject of real estate to talk about something a little different.

 The St. Jude’s Children’s Research Hospital is hosting a marathon.
-To help out with what we believe is a very worthy cause, Cal and I have committed to running in this event.
+To help out with what we believe is a very worthy cause, Kyle and I have committed to running in this event.

-Cal will be running a full marathon and I will be running a half, and **we need your help.
+Kyle will be running a full marathon and I will be running a half, and **we need your help.
 We have a goal of raising $5,000 total, or $2,500 a piece, to go towards helping children in need.**

 For those of you who may not know, St. Jude’s helps children with serious illnesses like cancer.